CM4all/beng-proxy/doc/log.rst

 - ``trust_xff``: The specified IP address is a “trusted” proxy whose ``X-Forwarded-For`` value is used to determine the ``remote_host``.
   This option can be specified multiple times.
+Instead of a single IP address, a network can be specified in CIDR notation.
 (This setting is also used for the FastCGI/WAS ``REMOTE_HOST`` parameter.)

 - ``trust_xff_interface``: Like ``trust_xff``, but trust all
   IPv6-link-local addresses on this network interface.
 This is useful